slint-ui/slint/docs/langref/src/builtin_callbacks.md

 }
 ```

-Do not use this callback to initialize properties, because this violates the the declarative principle.
+Do not use this callback to initialize properties, because this violates the declarative principle.
 Avoid using this callback, unless you need it, for example, in order to notify some native code:

 ```slint,no-preview